sunface/rust-by-practice/en/src/functional-programing/closure.md

 ## Input functions
-Since closure maybe used as arguments, you might wonder can we use functions as arguments too?
-And indeed they can.
+Since closure can be used as arguments, you might wonder can we use functions as arguments too?
+And indeed we can.

-9、🌟🌟
+9.🌟🌟
 ```rust,editable

 /* Implement `call_me` to make it work */